Conservative Mutual Fund Investing

-If you're a conservative investor, or think that you should be, you'll need to do a bit of homework to find out the best way to invest conservatively with mutual funds.
+If you're a conservative investor, or think that you should be, find out the best way to invest conservatively with mutual funds.
 You may also want to learn how to build your own conservative portfolio with a diverse selection of funds.

 Conservative Mutual Funds Definition

 Mutual funds that are conservative are commonly referred to as "conservative-allocation funds" because they have an allocation (mix of stocks, bonds and cash) that is relatively low in risk.
 Conservative portfolios usually seek to provide both capital appreciation and income for the investor.

 Conservative allocation funds tend to hold smaller amounts of stocks than moderate-allocation portfolios and are significantly lower in risk than aggressive fund portfolios.
 Conservative allocations typically have between 20% and 50% of portfolio assets in stocks and 50% to 80% of assets in a combination of bonds and cash.

 A conservative portfolio is appropriate for an investor with a low risk tolerance and a time horizon from immediate to longer than 3 years.
 Conservative investors are not willing to accept periods of extreme market volatility (significant ups and downs in account value) and are seeking returns that match or slightly outpace inflation.

 Investors can build their own conservative portfolio of mutual funds with a balanced blend of various mutual fund types from different fund categories.